Stock market today: Wall Street drops as faltering Chinese economy sets off global slide

-Stocks worldwide are falling Tuesday as China’s faltering recovery raises worries for the rest of the global economy.
+NEW YORK (AP) — A sharp drop for Wall Street capped a day of declines around the world Tuesday after discouraging data on China raised worries about the global economy.

-The S&P 500 sank 0.9% in afternoon trading after data showed a deepening slump in July for the world's second-largest economy.
-The Dow Jones Industrial Average fell 305 points, or 0.9%, at 35,001, as of 2:03 p.m.
-Eastern time, and the Nasdaq composite lost 0.8%.
+The S&P 500 slumped 1.2% for one of its worst drops since the spring after data showed a deepening slump for the world's second-largest economy.
+The Dow Jones Industrial Average tumbled 361 points, or 1%, and the Nasdaq composite sank 1.1%.

 Coming into this year, the expectation was that China's economy would grow enough after the government removed anti-COVID restrictions to prop up a global economy weakened by high inflation.
 But China’s recovery has faltered so much that it unexpectedly cut a key interest rate on Tuesday and skipped a report on how many of its younger workers are unemployed.